Solar Array on the Capped Landfill

-Wellfleet is building a solar photovoltaic (PV) array on the capped landfill.
+Wellfleet has built a solar photovoltaic (PV) array on the capped landfill.
 After issuing a Request for Proposals (RFP) and receiving three proposals, the town has decided to enter into negotiations with Ameresco for an energy services contract to design, obtain permits, construct, operate, maintain and decommission a 1.2 Megawatt array of 2400 panels on top of the landfill.

 The photos below are courtesy of Ameresco and represent the state of construction in early November 2019.